meister03/discordeno.js/README.md

 Of course, a migration would include breaking changes, as we decided to improve the coding experience by simplifying it while incorporating high coding standards

-As of now, the biggest change is that ids use `BigInts` instead of the usual strings.
+~~As of now, the biggest change is that ids use `BigInts` instead of the usual strings.
 This is because they use less memory.
-Therefore, depending on the database, you would have to stringfying the id before saving the document
+Therefore, depending on the database, you would have to stringfying the id before saving the document~~ The snowflake transformer has been overwritten to use strings instead of BigInts.

 **Common changes are listed in the [gist](https://gist.github.com/meister03/2f8697512e039f1081b16d245bbcc6df), which is updated on the fly**